AlibabaCloudDocs/mongodb/intl.en-US/API Reference/Resource Management/EvaluateResource.md

 The following list describes the parameters:

-    -   `ConfigSvrs` specifies the configurations of the config server. `Mongos` specifies the configurations of the mongos nodes.`Shards` specifies the configurations of the shards.
+    -   `ConfigSvrs` specifies the configurations of the Configserver node. `Mongos` specifies the configurations of the mongos nodes. `Shards` specifies the configurations of the shard nodes.
     -   `Storage`: the storage space of the node.
     -   `DBInstanceClass`: the instance type of the node.
 For more information, see [Instance types](~~57141~~).
 -   To check whether resources are sufficient for upgrading a node of a sharded cluster instance, specify the information of the node to be upgraded only.
 The value must be a JSON string.
 The following example shows how to specify the information of a node: